-Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness These actions are done all year long and on an daily basis to support students success with dual enrollment.
-An improved dual enrollment program supports our English learners, LTEL, low-income, foster youth, and students with disabilities.
+Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness An improved dual enrollment program supports our English learners, LTEL, low-income, foster youth, and students with disabilities.
 Furthermore, because we expect that all students could benefit from this action, it is provided on a schoolwide basis.
-3.1 Action: Student Retention Need: We serve English Learners, LTELs, low- income and foster youth, with high mobility, who are typically behind in credits and have been out of school for about a semester or more.
-We have seen success in the retention rate for our student population, which is currently at 88.57% Teachers and parents provided feedback indicating that they support the value of supporting student retention.
-Ensuring that our English Learners, low-income and foster youth students are attending and remaining in school is critical to meeting their needs.
+3.1 Action: Student Retention Need: We serve English learners, LTELs, low-income and foster youth, with high mobility, who are typically behind in credits and have been out of school for about a semester or more.
+We have seen success in the retention rate for our student population, which is currently at 100% Teachers and parents provided feedback indicating that they support the value of supporting student retention.
+Scope: Schoolwide Ensuring that our English learners, low-income and foster youth students are attending and remaining in school is critical to meeting their needs.
 To address this, we have trained personnel who provide outreach and monitoring of students so that their attendance is regular.
-School Social Workers provide weekly case management support , while school counselors support their unique academic needs.
-Team based approach in meeting the needs of the whole student.
+School Social Workers provide weekly case management support, while school counselors support their unique academic needs.
 We also have comprehensive incentive programs.
-We will continue these practices, for our English Learners, low-income and foster youth.
-We expect that these actions will have a positive impact on the Retention Rate of our program and that we will stay above 80% each year for all of our English Learners, LTELs, low-income, and foster youths.
-We will also consider input from the parents, students, and teachers.
-Scope: Schoolwide These actions occur throughout the school year.
+We will continue these practices, for our English learners, low-income and foster youth.
+These actions occur throughout the school year.
 We expect that these actions will have a positive impact on our educational program resulting in a higher score each year.
 An improved program supports our English learners, LTEL, low-income, foster youth, and students with disabilities.
 Furthermore, because we expect that all students could benefit from this action, it is provided on a schoolwide basis.
+We expect that these actions will have a positive impact on the Retention Rate of our program and that we will stay above 80% each year for all of our English learners, LTELs, low-income, and foster youths.
+We will also consider input from the parents, students, and teachers.
+3.2 Action: Social and Emotional Supports We know that the success of our program is connected to student social-emotional health.
+To address this issue, we have trauma-informed We expect that these actions will have a positive impact on the Success